pwman3/pwman3/README.md

 Pwman3 requires the following debian packages:

-when using python 2.4:

-    python-pysqlite2
-    python-celementtree
+ python-colorama
  python-crypto

-when using python >= 2.5

-    python-crypto (>=2.6) from upstream (currently broken with pycrypto from Debian).

-for nicer functionality:

  xsel - to copy password to clipboard on Linux

-Pwman now uses argparse, which is only available in Python 2.7.
-Therefore, if you intend to use pwman3 with an older version of Python, please do so before
-installing:

-    $ cp scripts/pwman3 scripts/pwman3_bkup
-    $ cp scripts/pwman3_old scripts/pwman3

-Note that the old startup script of pwman3 might have limited functionality compared to the newer version.
+Pwman only supports Python 2.7.

 To install from source: